Protest as Self-Expression and Public Duty

-The truth is whether it is corruption, misuse of official power, rape or some other social crime, in a democracy things happen to the extent people allow them to happen.
-If you elect the same people and expect different results, that is stupidity beyond description.
-If people want the country and society to change, they must first accept responsibility for all the ills in society and stop looking to the government to initiate reforms.
-They must identify the real causes and work to remove them with the power of their vote, electing right people, strictly on merit instead of caste, gender, region, language, money and social background.
+The truth is whether it is corruption, misuse of official power, rape or some other social crime, in a democracy, things happen to the extent people allow them to happen.
+If you elect the same people and expect different results, you are asking for the impossible.
+If people want change or progress, they must take responsibility for what happens to them or around them and stop looking for excuses.
+They must identify the real causes and work to remove them, electing right people and voicing their concerns where possible.

 Suggestions for Further Reading

 - Changing Dynamics of Public Opinion In Hindu Community

 - Hindu Gods and Goddess in the Entertainment Industry